tjhickey724/pythonintro/notes/functions_return_vs_print.md

 TypeError: unsupported operand type(s) for +: 'NoneType' and 'NoneType'
 ```

-A function which doesn't have a return statement inside will always return a special value called "none_type"
+A function which doesn't have a return statement inside will always return a special value called "None"
 and that value is generally not very useful!